harangp/tfjsctcloss/README.md

 The whole repository is just two files:
 - **ctc.ts** contains the loss calculator, the gradient custom operation, and a helper function for decoding the results.
 - **ctc.spec.ts** contains the test, and also some examples how to include it in the models.

 Otherwise, I will just document here my findings related to the implementation.

+## Status

+Fist version is made public.
+Basic calculation is validated, works well on single and batch inputs.
+Can be included in models, `model.fit()` runs nice.

+### Currently woking on

+- Documentation
+- Unit tests - current tests are not comparing expected results.

+### Known issues

+- Thee's no input validation - input and label mismatches will result in runtime error
+- No `tidy()` anywhere - larger fit() runs migth get out of memory errors.

+### TODO

+- Make it more tensory and depend less on JS native array operations

 ## Usage